 For students entering with a B.S.N. degree, the M.S.N. degree is based on a minimum of 39 credit hours.
 All degree requirements must be completed within three years of first enrollment.
 The grade of B in each clinical course and an overall B average is required.
 No more than 9 hours of Pass-Fail credit may apply to the degree.
 No required core or specialty course may be taken Pass-Fail.
 No audit courses apply to the degree.
 Up to 6 hours may be transferred from other schools for graduate courses taken within the past five years.
 No credit is awarded toward the degree for courses designated as prerequisite for admission.
+Students must have a minimum of a 3.0 cumulative grade point average to graduate.

-For students entering through the Bridge component, the M.S.N. degree is granted on the basis of 81 credit hours.
-(R.N.
-Bridge students complete 74 credit hours.)
-In the generalist nursing or Bridge component, students must earn at least a C in each course.
-To progress from the generalist to the specialist component, students must (a) complete 42 semester hours of the generalist nursing component with the minimum grade of C in each course and (b) earn a cumulative grade average of B. Students entering the Bridge component must complete all M.S.N. degree requirements within five years of initial enrollment.
+For students entering through the pre-specialty component, the M.S.N. degree is granted on the basis of 81 credit hours.
+(R.N. pre-specialty students complete 74 credit hours.)
+In the generalist nursing or pre-specialty component, students must earn at least a C in each course.
+To progress from the generalist to the specialist component, students must (a) complete 42 semester hours of the generalist nursing component with the minimum grade of C in each course and (b) earn a cumulative grade average of B. Students entering the pre-specialty component must complete all M.S.N. degree requirements within five years of initial enrollment.
+Students must have a minimum of a 3.0 cumulative grade point average to graduate.